Galitan-dev/T9Decrypter/README.md

-# ThePriceIsRight
+# T9 Decrypter
-A "The Price Is Right" game in nasm assembly x86_64 (intel 64 bits) Made from scratch.
+A T9 Decryper in nasm assembly x86_64 (intel 64 bits) Made from scratch.

+This is an entry in [the second devcode challenge](challenge.pdf)

 ## Usage

 ### Linux